vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 Each network, such as testnet, will have a compatible version of the CLI Wallet software, which should be used to interact with it.
 The Vega Wallet software manages wallets and the keys within them, and allows you to approve or reject site connections and transactions.

+You can also sign transactions directly from your application with a signer library if one exists for the language you're using, but this is out of scope of this guide.
+You can refer to two [example libs in the example code section](#signer-libraries).

 :::note Read more
 [Create a wallet](../tools/vega-wallet/cli-wallet/latest/create-wallet): See a step-by-step guide to creating a Vega Wallet for testnet.
 :::